osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Support for alarm values (e.g., ValueStatus), "user tag" aspect of EPICS timstamp.

 # query
-* Define table-level query API, what should the result data structure look like?
-We need this for the web client, and it would be handy for data science app clients too so they don't all need logic for turning "buckets" into tables.
-Breadth or Depth first?
-E.g.,
+* Define simple unary query API to return the result in a tabular format for use in the web application.
-  * Build table in horizontal "stripes" with a complete set of timestamps for the time range and all corresponding column values, define structure for sending (potentially partial) stripes to client, vs.
+  * Build table vertically, adding data for one column at a time to the table for the full time range.
-  * Build table vertically, adding data for one column at a time to the table for the full time range, send (potentially partial) vertical "stripes" to client with timestamps only for the columns that are included in the current result.
+  * Should we return a partial result if the table size exceeds the gRPC message size limit, or just return an error status message?
+It's not unreasonable to think the client can have some knowledge of this and avoid sending requests for "too much" data.
 * Implement handling for queryResponseSingle() API (no streaming)?
 We probably need this for the web application.
   * Can we handle this in a consistent way as the streaming APIs?
 That is by adding query to queue to be executed and dispatched asynchronously with a "ResponseSingleDispatcher" that sends the result back to the client via the responseObserver?
     * The stub for the single response API does accept a ResponseObserver, so hopefully we can add a job to the queue, wait for the results, send the response to the observer, and maybe use a latch that is decremented after dispatching the response that the QueryServiceImpl method can wait for (via a controller object nested around the dispatcher?)?